 - Pattern: Create a pattern from a favorite bib you have at home or use my free bib pattern – located in my Resource Library

 - PUL fabric (patterned PUL for front and back, solid PUL for bias tape)

 - Velcro for closure (I used Babyville Boutique EZ Tabs, Gender Neutral)

-STEP 3: Make bias tape.
-The edges of the bib are finished off with bias tape made from the PUL fabric so the entire bib is waterproof.
+Step 3: Make bias tape.
+The edges of the bib are finished with bias tape made from the PUL fabric so the entire bib is waterproof.
 You can measure the edges of the bib front piece to determine how much bias tape you need.
 I just made a whole bunch since I was making several bibs!

-STEP 4: The pocket.
+Step Four: Create the bib pocket.
 The steps you use to finish off the top edge of the pocket are the same you will use to finish the edges of the bib.

 I stopped at the top of the bib to clip the bias tape so I could make the turn more easily.

 Overlap the bias tape when you get to the place where you started.

 Once you have sewn the bias tape around the entire bib, remove your pins and fold the bias tape over to the back side.
 Fold the bias tape under so there are no raw edges.

 From the front side of the bib, you can “stitch in the ditch” again.